CamIgles/it-cert-notes/A+-notes/OBJ-3.2-&-3.4-CableTypes.md

 ---

-## ⚠️ Dion’s Gotchas / Exam Traps
+## ⚠️ Dion’s Tips

--
+- 1. Understand what these different USB ports and connectrs look like on a cable or on a port

 ---